Yoshito4410/furima-29372/README.md

 ### Association

-- has_one :addresses
+- has_one :address
-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item